Canon 6D vs Fujifilm X100T

-Both the 6D and the X100T have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the X100T have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the X100T was followed by the Fujifilm X100F.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 6D and X100T can be found, respectively, in the Canon 6D Manual (free pdf) or the online Fujifilm X100T Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 6D or the Fujifilm X100T – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 6D: